Gyanendra Shah

+Gyanendra Bir Bikram Shah Dev (ज्ञानेन्द्र बीर बिक्रम शाह देव; born 7 July 1947) is the last King of Nepal who ruled from 2001 to 2008 when the monarchy was abolished.
+He briefly held the throne as a child between 1950 and 1951, when his grandfather Tribhuvan and his family fled to India for political reasons.
+His second reign, which began following the 2001 Nepalese royal massacre, was characterised by constitutional upheaval.

-Gyanendra's second reign was marked by constitutional turmoil.
-His brother King Birendra had established a constitutional monarchy in which he delegated policy to a representative government.
-The growing insurgency of the Nepalese Civil War during Gyanendra's reign interfered with elections of representatives.
-After several delays in elections, Gyanendra suspended the constitution and assumed direct authority in February 2005, asserting that it would be a temporary measure to suppress the Maoist insurgency after civil governments had failed to do so.
-In the face of broad opposition, he restored the previous parliament in April 2006.
-He was deposed two years later by the first session of the Constituent Assembly, which declared the nation to be the Federal Democratic Republic of Nepal and abolished the 240-year-old Shah dynasty.
+His brother, King Birendra, established a constitutional monarchy and delegated policy to a representative government.
+During Gyanendra's reign, the growing insurgency of the Nepalese Civil War disrupted representative elections.
+Following several election delays, Gyanendra suspended the constitution and assumed direct authority in February 2005, claiming that it was a temporary measure to suppress the Maoist insurgency after civil governments failed to do so.
+In April 2006, despite widespread opposition, he restored Nepal's previous parliament.
+He was deposed two years later by the first session of the Constituent Assembly, which declared the country the Federal Democratic Republic of Nepal and ended the 240-year-old Shah dynasty.

 Early life and first reign

-Gyanendra was born in the old Narayanhiti Royal Palace, Kathmandu, as the second son of Crown Prince Mahendra and his first wife, Crown Princess Indra.
+Gyanendra was born on 7 July 1947 in the old Narayanhiti Royal Palace in Kathmandu, as the second son of Crown Prince Mahendra and his first wife, Crown Princess Indra.
 After his birth, his father was told by a court astrologer not to look at his newborn son because it would bring him bad luck, so Gyanendra was sent to live with his grandmother.

 In November 1950, during a political plot, both his father and his grandfather King Tribhuvan, along with other royals, fled to India, leaving the infant Prince Gyanendra as the only male member of the royal family in Nepal.
-He was brought back to the capital Kathmandu by the Prime Minister Mohan Shamsher, who had him declared king on 7 November 1950.
+He was brought back to the capital Kathmandu by Prime Minister Mohan Shamsher, who had him declared king on 7 November 1950.
 Not only was Gyanendra crowned, but coins were issued in his name.
 The Rana prime minister provided a 300,000 rupee annual budget as expenditure for the king.
 After opposition to the hereditary rule of the Rana prime ministers from India, a deal was reached in January 1951, and Gyanendra's grandfather King Tribhuvan returned to Nepal and resumed the throne.
-The actions of the Rana regime to depose his grandfather and place Gyanendra on the throne were internationally recognized.
+The actions of the Rana regime to depose his grandfather and place Gyanendra on the throne were internationally not recognized.

 Gyanendra studied with his elder brother King Birendra at St. Joseph's School, Darjeeling, India; in 1969, he graduated from Tribhuvan University, Kathmandu.
 He served as the chairman of the Advisory Committee for the Coronation of his brother King Birendra in 1975.
-He is a keen conservationist and served as chairman of the King Mahendra Trust for Nature Conservation (later known as National Trust for Nature Conservation) from 1982 until his reaccession to the throne in 2001.
+He is a keen conservationist and served as chairman of the King Mahendra Trust for Nature Conservation (later known as the National Trust for Nature Conservation) from 1982 until his reaccession to the throne in 2001.

 Gyanendra married his second cousin Komal Rajya Lakhsmi Devi on 1 May 1970 in Kathmandu.
 They have two children: